lucky-wolf/DW2-XL/README.md

 - Massively rebalanced Weapons, Shields, Armor, general component space use, component size alternates, ship hull sizes, Ion, Point Defenses, Fighters, Hangars, etc.
 - Substantially slowed down weapons fire which should help everyone's PC keep up with the game better
   - This seriously improves the look and flow of battles as well!
 They look amazing now!
+- Completely overhauled point defense weapons (they're quite effective and look amazing)
+- Only PD weapons have an intercept (PD) firing mode / ability
+- Only medium and large weapons have bombardment values
+- Race assimilation is radically slower than in vanilla

 ## Latest Changes